Tag Archives: spiritual maturity

 It is easy to wonder why God isn’t more active in resolving the difficulties we face in our world.
 Know this!
 God cares and engages in every aspect of our lives (Matt.
 10:29-31).
 However, man’s “free will” allows him to choose those things that, many times, are outside God’s will and not in the best interest of others (which includes the world).

-As we discussed last week, we often look to God to “zap the bad” and make it disappear.
+We often look to God to “zap the bad” and make it disappear.
 Unfortunately, that isn’t how it works in a fallen world.
 That’s why it is valuable to draw near to God (James 4:8) so that we can better understand His ways and His works.
-When we do that, we can begin to understand why Jesus is the One.
+When we do that, we can begin to understand why Jesus is the One for today.

 What are our options?